der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupIterator.md

 Boolean|Boolean value that determines if this iterator has more elements.

 ## <a name="next"></a>next
-Advances to the next ad group in the iterator and returns it.
+Advances to the next ad group in this iterator and returns it.

 ### Returns:
 |Type|Description|